 When I designed my podcast artwork I done the same.
 But I have a clear idea about what I wanted from my podcast artwork: to be very simple and easy to memorize.

 But your research is not done.
-Because your podcast artwork will not only be on iTunes or other websites on which you plan to publish it.
+Because your podcast artwork will not only be on Apple Podcast or other websites on which you plan to publish it.
 It will also be on your website’s homepage.

 For example, let’s look at how Neil Patel and Eric Siu are using their podcast artwork on their website.